Water Bath Canning

 The Water Bath Canning Process—You Can Do It!

-2. Check jars, lids, and bands for proper functioning.
-Jars with nicks, cracks, uneven rims, or sharp edges may prevent sealing or cause jar breakage.
+2. Check canning lids, jars, and bands for proper functioning.
+Jars with nicks, cracks, uneven rims, or sharp edges may prevent mason jar sealing or cause jar breakage.
 The underside of lids should not have scratches or uneven or incomplete sealing compound as this may prevent sealing.
-Bands should fit on jars.
+Bands should fit on all jars for canning.
 Wash all in hot, soapy water and dry well.

-3. Pre-heat your Ball® canning jars in hot (180°F) water.
+3. Preheat your Ball® canning jars in hot (180°F) water.
 Keeping jars hot prevents them from breaking when filled with hot food.
-Leave lids and bands at room temperature for easy handling.
+Leave lids and bands at room temperature for easy handling (see tip at bottom).

-4. Prepare the desired tested high-acid preserving recipe.
+4. Prepare the desired tested high-acid, preserving canning recipe.
 Browse our online recipe collection, The Ball Blue Book, or one of our other recipe books for ideas!

 TIP: For the simplest recipes, use Ball® Food Products (recipes are included on packaging)!